sul-dlss/assembly-image/README.md

 ## Overview
 This gem contains classes used by the Stanford University Digital Library to perform image operations necessary for accessioning of content.

+Requires image processing software - see PreRequisites section below.

 ## Notes